swenske/gotochanger/README.md

 Bareos Autochangers sharing one physical gotochanger instance from touching each other's media.

+### Kernel mode: real SCSI devices

+By default gotochanger runs in **userspace/file mode**: loading a drive symlinks a plain file at the configured `Archive Device` path, no root or kernel modules required.
+An optional **kernel mode** instead exposes the same library as real SCSI devices (`/dev/sg*` for the changer/generic device, `/dev/nst*` for tape drives) via TCMU/LIO, for tools that insist on talking to an actual SCSI medium changer rather than a changer-script convention — no real tape hardware is involved either way, kernel mode just adds a real *kernel device node* backed by the same plain files.

+1. Install the separate `gotochanger-kernel` package (depends on `gotochanger` and `polkitd`).
+It needs root and the `target_core_user` kernel module — the package's postinst does a best-effort `modprobe`.
+2. Turn it on by setting the **operational mode** to `kernel` (setup wizard, or Admin → Settings / `gotochangerctl settings set operational_mode=kernel`). gotochangerd's own reconciler then automatically starts/stops one `gotochanger-tcmud@<logical-library- name>.service` instance per logical library (`@default` if the library is unscoped) via polkit-authorized systemd calls — no manual `systemctl enable` step is required, though it's supported (the Admin UI's per-library "Kernel Mode Setup" dialog shows the equivalent manual `systemctl enable --now gotochanger-tcmud@<instance>` command for cases where automatic management isn't wanted).
+3. Real devices then appear under `/dev/sg*`/`/dev/nst*`.
+Prefer the stable `/dev/tape/by-id/scsi-<NAA>[-nst]` symlinks over raw `/dev/sgN`/`/dev/nstN` numbers, which are **not** stable across a `gotochanger-tcmud` restart.
+Admin → Drives and the Bareos-Config generator button both show the actual current device paths.
+4. Point Bareos's `Archive Device`/`Changer Device` at those real device paths instead of the file-based ones — no other config-file syntax change is needed.

+Device paths are tracked in memory on the gotochangerd side (a running `gotochanger-tcmud` self-reports them at startup) and are lost on a gotochangerd restart until the `gotochanger-tcmud` instance itself restarts.

 ## REST API

 All actions are available over HTTP.
 The Unix socket